• Skip to main content

 What is Confit?

 Pronounced con-FEE, this French adjective basically means “preserved.”
 Often used with duck, this preservation method takes place by slowly cooking food in a liquid that’s inhospitable to bacteria such as pure fat.
 This method can also be applied to fruits and vegetables.
-For tons more information on everything confit, here’s an article from Serious Eats.
+Here’s everything you ever wanted to know about confit from Serious Eats.

 Recipe Ingredients:

-Here’s everything you’ll need to make this recipe along with how to prep.
-See the tomato confit recipe card below for the exact quantities.
+Here’s everything you’ll need to make this recipe.
+The exact quantities are in the roasted tomato recipe card below.

 Ingredients for Tomato Confit.